Larry H. & Gail Miller Family Foundation

 • Uintah Basin Medical Center in Roosevelt

 Foundation Philosophy: Applications that reflect Gail Miller's philosophy of strategic, thoughtful giving are likely to resonate.
-She emphasizes that giving should create "lasting change through education, health care, arts and culture, or community development" and that "the impact made when those resources are invested in people, in ideas, in shared dreams for a better tomorrow" is what truly matters.
+She emphasises that giving should create "lasting change through education, health care, arts and culture, or community development" and that "the impact made when those resources are invested in people, in ideas, in shared dreams for a better tomorrow" is what truly matters.

-Start Small: For organizations that have never received a grant from the foundation, they explicitly recommend applying for a GO Grant first rather than larger Community Support Grants, showing a preference for building relationships progressively.
+Start Small: For organisations that have never received a grant from the foundation, they explicitly recommend applying for a GO Grant first rather than larger Community Support Grants, showing a preference for building relationships progressively.

 Key Takeaways for Grant Writers